 How to get there

-The main park entrance is clearly marked in English and lies just a few hundred metres off the main road, Route 1178.
-It’s around 15 kilometres from Arunothai or 30 from Chiang Dao.
+The main park entrance is clearly marked in English and lies just a few hundred meters off the main road, Route 1178.
+It’s around 15 kilometres from Arunothai or 30 km from Chiang Dao or we can provide a private tour or car rental with driver to visit there.

 Pha Daeng National Park Map